Nazeim/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

     type: CUSTOM
     custom
     {
-      address-scheme-character: "L" # this value must be the same as the `network-type` value from the step 3
+      address-scheme-character = "L" # this value must be the same as the `network-type` value from the step 3
       # various parameters of network consensus
       functionality {
         feature-check-blocks-period = 30